Netherlands

 - Highly politicized organizations funded through the Representative Office in Ramallah(NRO) include the Union of Agricultural Works Committee (UAWC), Al Mezan, Breaking the Silence, B’Tselem, Gisha, Bimkom, Yesh Din, Society of St. Yves, and the Palestinian Working Woman Society for Development.

-- According to the Dutch MFA 2019 Mensenrechtenrapportage (Human rights report), the NRO provided €415,625 for “Various confidential projects” in Israel, the West Bank, and Gaza.
+- According to the Dutch MFA 2019 Human Rights Report (Mensenrechtenrapportage), NRO provided €415,625 to “Various confidential projects” in Israel, the West Bank, and Gaza.

 NRO Funding to Palestinian NGOs